 “Hello, Canadian friend,” said another woman.
 This one had a smokier voice.

 “Hello person from Mississippi,” he said.
 He didn’t know what else to say.

-“You don’t know me, but I heard about you, and I wanted to take a minute or two to call and say hello, and wish you the blessings of the season.”
+“You don’t know me, but I heard about your story, and I wanted to take a minute or two to call and say hello, and wish you the blessings of the season.”

-“Well, thanks,” he said.
+“Well, thank you,” he said.
 “I wish you good wishes too.”
-He was famously inept at salutations and other basically meaningless pleasantries.
+He was painfully inept at salutations and other basically meaningless pleasantries.

-The woman said, “This is a hard time to be alone, and I make it my practice, regardless of town or county, or country, to reach out to others to let them know that they are truly not alone, that someone cares.”
+The woman said, “This is a hard time to be alone, and I make it my practice, regardless of town, county, state, or country, to reach out to others to let them know that they are truly not alone, that someone cares for them.”

 “That’s very kind of you,” he said.

 “Not at all.
 God bless you.”
 And then she too was gone.
-He held the phone at arm’s length.
+He placed the phone back on on the coffee table, safely far from the edge, and stepped away.
 It was at least three minutes before it rang again.